doodad-labs/throwaway-email-checker/README.md

-## Throwaway - Fastest email validation and disposable checker
+# Throwaway - The Fastest Email Validator & Disposable Email Checker

-A lightning fast email validation and disposable email checker. powered by automated aggregation of disposable emails from actively contributed lists.
+A high-performance email validation library featuring real-time disposable email detection.
+Our database is continuously updated through automated aggregation of disposable domains from trusted community sources.

 <!-- disposable database size: the number between the backticks on the next line will be automatically updated -->
-**Current Disposable Email Domain List Size: `72,144`** \
-<sub>This value is automatically updated.</sub>
+**`72,144`** known disposable domains detected.

 ## Usage